HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 *   Verify all changes look and function properly in different browsers and at different resolutions.
 *   Run the following commands:
     *   `ng lint` should result in `All files pass linting`
     *   If there are problems with prettier linting rules, running `npm run prettier` can be helpful.
+This will automatically make needed formatting changes based on our prettier rules.
     *   `ng test` should result in `All tests passing`
     *   `npm run build` should pass and build the library successfully
 *   New components and directives must be accompanied by: